 Looking forward into the future, I do wonder whether little towns like mine will be able to stay afloat in the coming decades.
 Although I don't relish the thought, a bulk of the population is bound to pass away.
 With their passing also goes the local farming community, which is being increasingly bought out by corporations looking to use their land industrially anyways.
 Although some do pass down the trade to their diehard FFA boys, it's largely a dying art.

 In a way, I can already see the town declining.
 Buildings and houses lie vacant and dilapidated.
 Riding down Main Street gives you a peek into what the town was like at its prime; gas pumps, likely installed in 1940, remain intact but unused, rusty, and beat up.
 Worn out signs give some slight indication as to what some buildings used to be, but many are unclear to most but those who remember them when they were still being used.
 In my opinion, driving past the old school is the most harrowing of them all.
-It hasn't necessarily been that long since it merged with another district - my dad graduated from there in a class of 6 (IIRC) - but it's still so starnge thinking about the things in there which have been untouched in years, things which used to be significant that have now been completely forgotten.
+It hasn't necessarily been that long since it merged with another district - my dad graduated from there in a class of 6 (IIRC) - but it's still so strange thinking about the things in there which have been untouched in years, things which used to be significant that have now been completely forgotten.
 Apparently their basketball team was one of the best in the state during the 80s, but I have to wonder, at the cost of sounding a bit cynical: what does it matter anymore?
 Their home turf has been overrun with raccoons.

 Even though this town's emptiness often infuriates and irks me, I think I'll always have a certain affinity for the simple, quiet life that it brings me.
 It may not be something I'll ever be able to return to once I leave.